anitab-org/anitab-org.github.io/README.md

  **Javascript** - We are using technologies such as javascript , HTML , CSS for our website AnitaB.org Open Source.

- **React-Native** - As our Whole content is written in react native so we can easly transform this into native apps in future
+ **React-Native** - As our Whole content is written in react native so we can easly transform this into native apps in future.

 ## Contributing